 - Follow these instructions to bulk export the data on this account.

 - Log into the account that you would like to transfer the data TO (the account you will keep).

-Once you have transferred all your activity to your primary account that you will keep, log back into the now duplicate account to close, and proceed with the Deactivation instructions.
+- Once you have transferred all your activity to your primary account that you will keep, log back into the now duplicate account to close and proceed with the Deletion instructions.

-If you have any questions about this process, please don't hesitate to contact Support by starting a new support ticket.
-Deactivating your account is PERMANENT and cannot be undone.
+- If you have any questions about this process or are having trouble accessing one of your accounts, please proceed with submitting a support ticket.
+Deleting your account is PERMANENT and cannot be undone.